jfcloutier/karma_system/design_notes/beliefs.md

 ## End

-> How long before something observed in past time frames ends in the current time frame.
+> How long before something observed in past timeframes ends in the current timeframe.

 e.g. increase in luminance ended suddenly